OranWeb/TCEssentials/content/en/docs/prologue/basic-elements.md

 If you fail a crime and get jailed you get sent to the city jail don't worry about it though the chances are you will quickly be out, busted by a player.
 Why? because there are merits attached to busting & Bailing players out of jail.
 You can also use the Lawyer Business Card item to instantly get out of jail (adds one hour of booster cooldown)

 My personal suggestion is to avoid busting other players till your atleast 30 or 35 NNB since thats when your success rate starts to go up, another thing to note is failing a bust removes a tiny amount of CE so don't worry about failing busts.
-There is also a cooldown attached to busting I will list a decent guide below to further read on this topic
+There is also a cooldown attached to busting I will list a decent guide below to further read on this topic.

 [Advanced Jail Bust Guide by Nosy](https://www.torn.com/forums.php#/p=threads&f=61&t=16192039)

 ### Hospital

 Being attacked by other players or losing to them gets you sent to the hospital, you can use Medical Items like Small First Aid Kit, First Aid Kit, Morphine apart from these also Blood Bags which require [Intro to Biochemistry](https://www.torn.com/education.php#/step=view_cat&cat=4&id=34) -> [Intravenous Therapy](https://www.torn.com/education.php#/step=view_cat&cat=4&id=127) education to unlock.
+Make sure you stock up on some of them because you cannot access Item Market from the hospital.

 blood bags usage guide
 ![](https://i.oran.pw/images/cu9KW.gif)

-You can also be revived by other players it generally costs a xanax or 1 million dollars to be revived.
+You can also be revived by other players it generally costs a xanax or 1 million dollars to be revived but some do it for free (to get 1,000 revives merit) you can request a "freevive" in Trade chat.

 ### Casino